BestTimesToVisit.com Logo

 Graffiti Tour of La Candelaria

-Ascend Monserrate mountain before dawn, either by cable car or funicular, to witness a spectacular sunrise painting the sprawling city below.
-The spiritual ambiance of the sanctuary at the summit, coupled with the panoramic views, offers a profound start to your day.
+Ascend Monserrate mountain via the cable car or funicular just before dawn to witness a spectacular sunrise painting the sprawling city below.
+The spiritual ambiance at the sanctuary is palpable, and the panoramic views are unparalleled, especially on clear mornings.
+Arrive early to avoid crowds and enjoy the tranquility.

 See all 8 things to do →